mwherman2000/neo-windocs/windocs/neo-problems/ICO-Template-Problems.md

     ![Dotnet-4.6.2-not-installedA.png](./images/Dotnet-4.6.2-not-installedA.png)

-2. Select the second option and download the .NET v4.6.2 from the Microsoft web site.
+2. Select the second option and download the .NET v4.6.2 from the Microsoft web site and install it on your local computer.
 (You may have to click on a redirection link.)

 3. Close and reopen Visual Studio.
 Reopen the project.